onepopcorn/pesadilla94/README.md

 Go [here](https://onepopcorn.github.io/pesadilla94/) and read the manual to know how to play.
 RTFM!

 To play the game get the latest binaries from [here](https://github.com/onepopcorn/pesadilla94/releases/latest) and play it in your emulator of choice or on a real machine (I haven't test it on a real machine).
-For simplicity, I recommend downloading the binary and using [this](https://www.neilb.net/doswasmx/) online emulator
+For simplicity, I recommend downloading the binary and use [this](https://www.neilb.net/doswasmx/) online emulator

 This game has been developed using [DJGPP](https://www.delorie.com/djgpp/) compiler under a Windows machine.
 In order to compile the game you will need to have DJGPP installed correctly on your system.